Ralph Cindrich: Law School and early agent's career

 During his career with the Oilers, Cindrich began law school at nearby South Texas College of Law in Houston.
-He founded Cindrich & Company, a sports representation firm, in 1977 and graduated with his law degree in 1978.
+He founded Cindrich & Company, a sports representation firm, in 1977 and graduated with his Juris Doctor degree in 1978.

 His first big-name client was Mark May, an offensive tackle from Cindrich's alma mater, the University of Pittsburgh.
 The Washington Redskins selected May with their first-round pick (20th overall) in the 1981 NFL Draft.
 After arduous public negotiations that summer with the Redskins General Manager Bobby Beathard, May signed with the team in late July, putting to rest rumors that he would bolt to the Canadian Football League.
 Cindrich would continue to represent May, negotiating every one of his NFL contracts and deals as an announcer with Turner, CBS, and later as an ESPN College football analyst.
 The two remain close friends.

-By the 1985 NFL Draft, Cindrich would have a significant impact.
+By the 1985 NFL draft, Cindrich would have a significant impact.
 Two of his clients, Al Toon from the University of Wisconsin and Bill Fralic from the University of Pittsburgh, were expected to be top draft picks.
 During ESPN's televised coverage of the draft, Mel Kiper Jr. stated:

 We'll see the impact Ralph Cindrich has on this draft right away.
 I think Minnesota wanted (Bill) Fralic.
 I know you talk about Indianapolis, they would have taken Al Toon, but he (Cindrich) wrote a letter to Irsay stating that he didn't want Toon to play with the Colts.
 Same with Minnesota.
 So we'll see if those teams shy away from Fralic and Toon.
 We will see if Cindrich has a direct impact on the draft.